-- (f) On or before the second business day following the date on which transfers are made to the Transportation Debt Service Fund, and after the required monthly deposits for that month, including makeup of any shortfalls from any prior month, have been made to the Transportation Bond Direct Payment Account, the Controller shall transfer the funds designated for reimbursement of bond debt service with respect to nondesignated bonds, as defined in subdivision (c) of Section 16773, and other bonds identified in subdivisions (d), (e), (d) and (f), (e) in that month from the fund to the General Fund pursuant to this section. - SEC.
-11. Section 39719 of the Health and Safety Code is amended to read: - 39719. (a) The Legislature shall appropriate the annual proceeds of the fund for the purpose of reducing greenhouse gas emissions in this state in accordance with the requirements of Section 39712. - (b) To carry out a portion of the requirements of subdivision (a), annual proceeds are continuously appropriated for the following: - (1) Beginning in the 2015-16 2017-18 fiscal year, and notwithstanding Section 13340 of the Government Code, 35 50 percent of annual proceeds are continuously appropriated, without regard to fiscal years, for transit, affordable housing, and sustainable communities programs as following: follows: - (A) Ten Twenty percent of the annual proceeds of the fund is hereby continuously appropriated to the Transportation Agency for the Transit and Intercity Rail Capital Program created by Part 2 (commencing with Section 75220) of Division 44 of the Public Resources Code. - 34 (B) Five Ten percent of the annual proceeds of the fund is hereby 35 continuously appropriated to the Low Carbon Transit Operations 36 Program created by Part 3 (commencing with Section 75230) of 37 Division 44 of the Public Resources Code.
-Funds Moneys shall be 38 allocated by the Controller, according to requirements of the 39 program, and pursuant to the distribution formula in subdivision
+(f) On or before the second business day following the date on which transfers are made to the Transportation Debt Service Fund, and after the required monthly deposits for that month, including makeup of any shortfalls from any prior month, have been made to the Transportation Bond Direct Payment Account, the Controller shall transfer the funds designated for reimbursement of bond debt service with respect to nondesignated bonds, as defined in subdivision (c) of Section 16773, and other bonds identified in subdivisions (d), (e), and (f) (d) and (e) in that month from the fund to the General Fund pursuant to this section.

+- SEC.
+12. Section 39719 of the Health and Safety Code is amended to read: - 39719. (a) The Legislature shall appropriate the annual proceeds of the fund for the purpose of reducing greenhouse gas emissions in this state in accordance with the requirements of Section 39712. - (b) To carry out a portion of the requirements of subdivision (a), annual proceeds are continuously appropriated for the following: - (1) Beginning in the 2015-16 2017-18 fiscal year, and notwithstanding Section 13340 of the Government Code, 35 50 percent of annual proceeds are continuously appropriated, without regard to fiscal years, for transit, affordable housing, and sustainable communities programs as following: follows: - (A) Ten-Twenty percent of the annual proceeds of the fund is hereby continuously appropriated to the Transportation Agency for the Transit and Intercity Rail Capital Program created by Part 2 (commencing with Section 75220) of Division 44 of the Public Resources Code. - (B) Five Ten percent of the annual proceeds of the fund is hereby continuously appropriated to the Low Carbon Transit Operations Program created by Part 3 (commencing with Section 75230) of Division 44 of the Public Resources Code.
+Funds Moneys shall be allocated by the Controller, according to requirements of the program, and pursuant to the distribution formula in subdivision (b) or (c) of Section 99312 of, and Sections 99313 and 99314 of, the Public Utilities Code. - (C) Twenty percent of the annual proceeds of the fund is hereby continuously appropriated to the Strategic Growth Council for the Affordable Housing and Sustainable Communities Program created by Part 1 (commencing with Section 75200) of Division 44 of the Public Resources Code.
+Of the amount appropriated in this subparagraph, no less than 10 percent of the annual proceeds, proceeds shall be expended for affordable housing, consistent with the provisions of that program. - 38 (2) Beginning in the 2015-16 fiscal year, notwithstanding 39 Section 13340 of the Government Code, 25 percent of the annual 40 proceeds of the fund is hereby continuously appropriated to the